Landlords and Tenants: Rights and Responsibilities

 Definite Term Leases

 If the lease states how long the tenancy will last (usually six months or a year), the agreement is a definite term lease.
 This type of lease is usually in writing.
 (If the lease is for more than a year or will end more than a year after it is formed, it must be in writing.)
 Definite term leases generally state what kind of notice is required to end the tenancy.
 Definite term leases may have automatic renewal clauses, discussed here.
 If there is no notice requirement, the tenancy ends on the day the lease says it does, unless the landlord and tenant agree (preferably in writing) to some other kind of arrangement.
+If the tenant continues to pay rent and the landlord accepts the rent after expiration of the lease, the lease continues as a month-to-month lease.
+(Minn.
+Stat. § 504B.141 (2024); Mid Continent Management Corporation v.
+Donnelly, 372 N.W.2d 814 (Minn.
+App.
+1985))

 Length Restrictions for Some Leases

 If an owner has received notice of a contract for deed cancellation, mortgage foreclosure sale, or a summons and complaint to foreclosure by action, generally the owner may not enter into a long-term lease with a tenant until one of several events happens: the contract for deed is reinstated or paid in full, payments under the mortgage are caught up, the mortgage is reinstated or paid off, or a receiver is appointed for the property.
 Instead, the owner or landlord may enter into a periodic tenancy lease with a term of two months or the time remaining in the owner’s contract for deed cancellation or mortgage foreclosure redemption period, whichever is less, or a definite term lease with a term not extending beyond the cancellation or redemption period.
-[Minn.
+(Minn.
 Stat. § 504B.151, subd.
-1 (2023)] The owner must notify a prospective tenant of the notice of contract for deed cancellation or notice of mortgage foreclosure sale prior to entering into a lease or accepting any rent or a security deposit.
-[Minn.
+1 (2024)) The owner must notify a prospective tenant of the notice of contract for deed cancellation or notice of mortgage foreclosure sale prior to entering into a lease or accepting any rent or a security deposit.
+(Minn.
 Stat. § 504B.151, subd.
-1(b) (2023)]
+1(b) (2024))

 A longer term lease is permitted if the party holding the mortgage on the property, the seller under the contract for deed, or the purchaser at the sheriff’s sale, whichever is applicable, agrees not to terminate the lease (except in the case of lease violations) for at least one year.
 The lease cannot require the tenant to prepay any rent which would be due after the expiration of the cancellation or redemption period.
 The contract for deed seller or purchaser at the sheriff’s sale must provide written notice to the tenant of the expiration of the cancellation or redemption period and the tenant is then obligated to pay rent to the seller or purchaser as his or her new landlord.
-[Minn.
+(Minn.
 Stat. § 504B.151, subds.
-2 and 3 (2023)]
+2 and 3 (2024))

 Sale of the Building

-If the landlord sells the house or apartment (as opposed to foreclosure by a bank), the lease transfers to the new owner (buyer).
-[Fisher v.
+If the landlord sells the house or apartment (as opposed to foreclosure by a bank), the lease transfers to the new owner (buyer) who becomes the landlord.
+(Fisher v.
 Heller, 219 N.W.
 79, 80 (Minn.
-1928)]
+1928)) The new landlord must follow the lease that existed between the old landlord and the tenant unless both parties agree to change it.
+(Glidden v.
+Second Avenue Investment Co., 147 N.W.
+658 (1914))

 Required Disclosures to the Tenant